 - not fond of working with others when making new things

-Even though all the above traits are those that correlate with higher levels of creative thinking, many teachers did not see this.
-They claimed they liked creative students, but they warped the definition to match students that were easier to control in class.
+But all of these traits correlate with higher levels of creative thinking.
+Still, many teachers claimed they liked creative students, but they warped the definition to match students that were easier to control in class.

-I recall sitting in an advanced education class a few years ago.
-One of the teachers had brought a collection of poems her students had written that she wanted to make into a book.
-Many of the other teachers were trying to suggest more original ways to illustrate the poems than by using unimaginative clip art.
-This teacher’s favorite poem was a set of stanzas with perfect spelling and rigid rhymes; the words fell pretty much as expected.
-The professor pointed out a different and compelling piece in which the young poet described her own struggles and inability to meet expectations.
-However, her teacher failed to see this second poem was a more creative work because she did not particularly like the student that wrote it.
+A few years ago, I witnessed e a teacher sharing a collection of poems her students had written.
+She wanted advice on making them into a book.
+This teacher’s favorite poem was a set of stanzas with perfect spelling and rigid rhymes.
+The words fell pretty much as expected.
+A college professor pointed out a different and compelling piece in which the young poet described her own struggles and inability to meet expectations.
+However, this teacher failed to see the quality of this other poem.
+She was not fond of the student that wrote it.

-In the end, we have to be able to learn to recognize creativity, even if we do not like what we see in the creative personality.
+In the end, we have to be able to learn to recognize authentic creativity, even if we do not like what we see in the person who produced the work.

 Art by S.L.
 Listman